University 18 Yrs + | Parties and Voting

 - how well they would run public services

-These are valence issues that everyone thinks are important rather than issues on which there are opposite points of view such as greater European integration vs withdrawal from Europe (though a valence issue might be which party would negotiate the best for Britain within the EU).
+These are valence issues that everyone thinks are important rather than issues on which there are opposite points of view.
 For the parties that have been in government, voters will reach a judgement on how well they have done in the past as well as how well they might do in the future, or how successful the Prime Minister has been as well as how good a new party leader would be as Prime Minister.

 This version of rational choice theory is now the most favoured explanation of voting behaviour in Britain.

 The book, Electoral Choice in Britain by Harold Clarke, David Sanders, Marianne Stewart and Paul Whiteley, 2004 take the valence voting point of view.
 It used the British Elections Studies from 1964 to 2001, opinion polls and other data and found that the valence model provided a better explanation of voting behaviour than either the social cleavages model or the issue voting model.